ThereThere22/odin-recipes/README.md

-This is my first HTML projec.
+This is my first HTML project.
 I've built a simple recipe website featuring homebrewed beer.